 Eyelid surgery is one of the most popular procedures we perform.
 Your consultation with Dr. Romanelli, Dr. Pincus, or Dr. Layliev is an important time to discuss your cosmetic goals and your expectations for the surgery.
 Your surgeon will answer your questions and do a thorough facial examination.
 At the same time, he may also suggest either alternative or additional cosmetic procedures, such as a forehead lift.

 Your plastic surgeon will also explain the procedure in detail, including:

 - How your skin will be removed and then draped

 - Your potential results after recovery

 Blepharoplasty is a delicate surgery that can yield very rewarding results for both the upper and lower eyelids.
-Dr. Romanelli and Dr. Pincus possess the experience and training needed for this procedure, which, for the upper eyelid area, involves making incisions inside the creases of your eyelids to trim sagging skin and muscle and remove excess fat.
+Dr. Romanelli, Dr. Pincus, and Dr. Layliev possess the experience and training needed for this procedure, which, for the upper eyelid area, involves making incisions inside the creases of your eyelids to trim sagging skin and muscle and remove excess fat.
 After the excess tissue is removed, the skin is joined with tiny stitches.